Heat Safety in the Summer

 Causing numerous fatalities each year, high heat and humidity are a dangerous combination and one of the leading weather-related killers in the United States.
 Fortunately, heat–related deaths are preventable.
-Executive Director for UT Health Austin’s WorkLife Occupational Health, Walk-In, and Travel Clinic Edward Bernacki, MD, MPH, discusses what you can do to stay safe throughout Texas summers.
+Executive Director for UT Health Austin’s Walk-In Clinic Edward Bernacki, MD, MPH, discusses what you can do to stay safe throughout Texas summers.

 As an occupational health specialist, what advice do you give to people to acclimate to the hot weather?